andrewbeng89/mitb_node_demo/README.md

 ## Part 2: AWS Elastic Beanstalk and Elastic Load Balancing

 Sign up for [Amazon Web Services (AWS)](https://aws.amazon.com).
 The following steps will walk through using services from AWS.
 Elastic Beanstalk (EB) provides a platform which developers can deploy a wide variety of web applications to Amazon Machine Instances (AMIs) remotely via web or command line interfaces.
-Elastic Load Balancer (ELB) is used to configure automated resource scaling on AWS, e.g. scaling an EB instance by launching more AMIs when a certian performance threshold has exceeded.
+Elastic Load Balancer (ELB) is used to configure automated resource scaling on AWS, e.g. scaling an EB instance by launching more AMIs when a certain performance threshold has exceeded.

 ### Security Credentials